sfackler/rust-openssl/README.md

 ### Linux

-On Linux, you can install them via your package manager.
+On Linux, you can install OpenSSL via your package manager.
 The headers are sometimes provided in a separate package than the runtime libraries - look for something like `openssl-devel` or `libssl-dev`.